-The Critical Approaches to Taxation and Society Network (CATS Network) invites scholars, practitioners, and the interested public to participate in its second conference on the topic "Rethinking the Tax Paradigm," to be held from August 27-29, 2025, at the University of Gothenburg, Sweden.
+The Critical Approaches to Taxation and Society Network (CATS Network) invites scholars, practitioners, and the interested public to participate in its second conference on the topic "Rethinking the Tax Paradigm," to be held from August 27-29, 2025, at the University of Gothenburg, Sweden and online.

 Datum